NIWA-Hideyuki/Fulcon/README.md

 the Internet by adding virtual NIC.
 Fulcon can handle CentOS 7 and Ubuntu 15.04

-Docker is used for the container.
-However, Fulcon does not depend on Docker.
-Docker is used by way of the driver of Fulcon.
-Other container software might be added to the driver.

 ### Building:

 ubuntu15.04

-/ $ sudo apt-get install docker.io
+/$ sudo apt-get install docker.io
-/ $ sudo apt-get install python-ipy
+/$ sudo apt-get install python-ipy
-/ $ sudo apt-get install bridge-utils
+/$ sudo apt-get install bridge-utils

-/ $ tar xzf fulcon.tgz
+/$ tar xzf fulcon.tgz
-/ $ cd fulcon
+/$ cd fulcon
-/ $ sudo make install
+/$ sudo make install

 CentOS 7

-/ $ sudo yum install docker-io
+/$ sudo yum install docker-io
-/ $ sudo yum install python-IPy
+/$ sudo yum install python-IPy
-/ $ sudo yum install bridge-utils
+/$ sudo yum install bridge-utils

-/ $ tar xzf fulcon.tgz
+/$ tar xzf fulcon.tgz
-/ $ cd fulcon
+/$ cd fulcon
 / $ sudo make install

 ### Setup:

 The image of CentOS 7 and Ubuntu15.04 is prepared.

-/ $ sudo fulcon setup
+/$ sudo fulcon setup

 The image is acquired by using Dockerfile and this command is set up.
 If it does not go well. images are generated with following Dockerfile.